 AND…. what if you, as the teacher, did it as well?
 What if you had a few positive affirmations you created on Monday that you could refer to throughout the day and week, especially when times got a little tough?
 How could that not be powerful?
 How could that not set you up for success?

 Want to give it a try?
-Click the button below to download a template and pictures choices for your students to create their own positive affirmations.
+Click the button below to download a template and picture choices for your students to create their own positive affirmations.
 Then, I encourage you to start your own Miracle Morning routine.
-If you are looking for a way to make 2020 different, if you want 2020 to be the best year it can be, then take a chance and try it.
+If you are looking for a way to make 2021 different, if you want 2021 to be the best year it can be, then take a chance and try it.
+Make positive affirmations for students part of your daily class routine.

 “Know that wherever you are in your life right now is both temporary, and exactly where you’re supposed to be.
 You have arrived at this moment to learn what you must learn, so you can become the person you need to be to create the life you truly want.”